jit06/retroarch_fbdev_c1/README.md

 - reboot
 - in retroarch: use online updater to update all but cores before doing anything else
 - Copy your roms and bios in /root/RetroPie or change retroarch settings or mount any usbkey or sdcard to /root/Retropie (ssh is enabled)
+- If you want to use a better scraper than retroarch one's, go to /root/retroarch_fbdev_c1/scraper and launch ./scraper.sh (optionals args are screenscraper login and password, eg. ./scraper.sh mylogin mypassword)

 Note that it takes several hours to compile and setup everything